-Thanks for your interest in visiting an inmate at our facilities.
+Thanks for your interest in visiting an incarcerated person at our facilities.
 Visiting maintains healthy family relationships and community connections.
-Visiting can help inmates build support networks they will need after release.
+Visiting can help incarcerated people build support networks they will need after release.
 Research has shown that positive interactions with friends and family during incarceration can help people succeed after they return to their communities.

-For these positive interactions to occur, the visiting room must be a secure environment where inmates and families can feel safe.
-To maintain this environment, inmates and visitors are required to obey the rules of the visiting room.
+For these positive interactions to occur, the visiting room must be a secure environment where incarcerated people and families can feel safe.
+To maintain this environment, incarcerated people and visitors are required to obey the rules of the visiting room.
 Failure to do so may result in warning, termination of visits, placement on non-contact visiting status, suspension, or revocation of the visiting privilege.